Do you remember the African Violet care your grandma gave the plants sitting on her kitchen windowsill? Don’t feel bad I don’t either.

 If your African violet care grows good plants and you still have trouble getting your plants to bloom, try these suggestions.

-Mix 1/2 teaspoon of a good all purpose plant food in one-half gallon of water – rain water when possible or use distilled.
+Mix 1/2 teaspoon of good all-purpose plant food like this one in one-half gallon of water – rainwater when possible or use distilled.
+Avoid chlorinated water.

 Cut a piece of plastic or wax paper larger than the top of the flower pot; cut a hole in the center and slit from side to center.

-Put the plastic over the pot, under the leaves and around the stem and hold in place to keep the soil from falling out.
+Put the plastic over the pot, under the leaves, and around the stem and hold it in place to keep the soil from falling out.

-Using a large bowl with the water and plant food mixture.
-Dip the leaves in the water, dousing it over them, washing the leaves and at the same time giving them a foliar feeding.
+Use a large bowl with the water and plant food mixture.
+Dip the leaves in the water, dousing it over them, washing the leaves, and at the same time giving them a foliar feeding.

 Miniature African Violets Little Plants With Huge Appeal